lakshman1990/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project imports the bikeshare data to calculate statistical details.
+It uses three data files of Chicago, New York and Washington.

 ### Files used
 bikeshare.py